Law

 The personal statement is your chance to tell the admissions committee about why you want to go to law school, and what you as an individual can add to the incoming class.
 It's also a chance to show us you're a competent writer, so be sure to proofread.
 A well written personal statement can go a long way, whereas a poorly written statement can hurt your chances of admission.

-In roughly two pages, we want you to tell us:
+In roughly 2-3 pages, we want you to:

 What should I include in my law school résumé and how long should it be?